swansondesigns/ts-proposal-wp/docs/sections/7-discussion/forms.md

 **Form Management Dashboard** Staff will have access to a centralized dashboard for:

 -   **Form scheduling** - Set automatic open and close dates for time-sensitive forms
--   **Template system** - Save frequently used forms as templates for quick duplication
+-   **Template system** - Save frequently used forms as templates for quick form creation
+-   **Form duplication** - Easily duplicate existing forms with fresh submission lists for annual events or recurring forms
 -   **Entry management** - View, filter, search, and export form submissions
--   **Form analytics** - Track completion rates and identify potential problem areas

 ### User Experience Optimization